Nilomiranda/danmirandastatic/content/blog/building-an-api-with-adonis-part-3/index.md

 Hello folks!
 The third part of the series is finally here! 👏👏👏👏

 If you are a new comer, this is a series that will cover all the steps we need to build an API using [AdonisJS](https://adonisjs.com).
-This is the third part of the series, and here are the links for the precious posts:
+This is the third part of the series, and here are the links for the previous posts:

 - [Part 1](https://danmiranda.io/bulding-an-api-with-adonisjs/)
 - [Part 2](https://danmiranda.io/building-an-api-with-adonis-part-2/)

 In this part, and I promise this will be shorter, we will cover how to implement the feature for a user to create a new event, setting a specific date, location and time.

-So we'll learn how to create a new model, as the previous one was already created at the moment we scaffolded our application, how to create a new migration to properly set the columns we'll need in our table and how to stablish a relationship between to models.
+So we'll learn how to create a new model, as the previous one was already created at the moment we scaffolded our application, how to create a new migration to properly set the columns we'll need in our table and how to establish a relationship between to models.

 So let's get our hands dirty...